ZhenrongWang/ZhenrongWang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-LoMy name is Zhenrong Wang, and I am a third-year undergraduate student at Shenzhen University, majoring in Electronic Information Engineering.
+My name is Zhenrong Wang, and I am a third-year undergraduate student at Shenzhen University, majoring in Electronic Information Engineering.
 I am expected to graduate in June 2026.
 My research is supervised by Professor Wenming Cao and Professor [Qi Zheng](https://hoi-tg.github.io/).

 ## Research Interests

 - Human Action Recognition
 - Human and Object Interaction
 - Humanoid Skill Learning
--

 Currently, I am conducting research on humanoid interaction.
+I am looking for a PhD position starting in Fall 2026.

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 ''End-to-End HOI Reconstruction Transformer with Graph-based Encoding." has been accepted to CVPR 2025.
 This is my first paper.[Paper][Project Page](https://hoi-tg.github.io/)